 A Little About Spinach Quiche

 Over the years I have learned that there are ways to make my mom a special meal without too much fuss or effort.
 Quiche is the world’s easiest meal and it can be served for breakfast, brunch or even dinner.
 My typical go-to quiche recipe is this Asparagus Quiche.
 But there is something about caramelized onions that make me swoon.
 Caramelizing the onions are the most time-consuming step (albeit extremely simple) in this recipe.
-Once the onions have cooked down they are mixed with eggs, milk, fresh spinach, and cheese.
+Once the onions have cooked down they are mixed with eggs, fresh spinach, and cheese.
 Serve this spinach quiche with this Easy Spring Salad Recipe and some fresh fruit and call it a day!

 By the end of the day on mother’s day, I will have watched my son play baseball, read homemade cards from my girls, witness my husband do the dishes and listened to my own mother tell her stories.
 That’s when I know that I may not be a princess, but I am lucky nonetheless.